Student scholarships are made possible by generous funding from Liz’s Antique Hardware.

 Free Student Membership and Scholarships

 Students enrolled in college, university, trade schools, or full-time professional training programs are eligible to receive a FREE membership to the California Preservation Foundation.
 This membership provides all the same benefits as our standard membership, including event discounts, regular updates from CPF, and invitations to exclusive members-only events throughout the state.
 To sign up, or learn about additional membership options, click here.

 Free membership requires proof of student status, including but not limited to: a valid student ID, an unofficial transcript, or a valid school affiliated email address.
 Membership may be terminated if proof is not received within 30 days after initial sign up.
 This free membership is renewable twice, for a total of up to three years.
 To continue receiving the benefits of CPF membership, or explore additional membership options, you can join as a paid member at any time by visiting californiapreservation.org/join.

-For the third year, the California Preservation Foundation is excited to offer a $1500 Diversity Scholarship, with generous support from Liz’s Antique Hardware.
-This scholarship is aimed at providing funds to students that come from underrepresented racial and ethnic groups in the field of historic preservation and cultural heritage.
+For the third year, the California Preservation Foundation is excited to offer a $1,000 Diversity Scholarship, with generous support from Liz’s Antique Hardware.
+This scholarship is aimed at providing funds to students that come from underrepresented students in the field of historic preservation and cultural heritage.
 Winners will receive a scholarship and the opportunity to be matched with a professional mentor.